josh-stillman/devops-for-typescript-devs/README.md

 When you need to tear down your dev environment, you can run [`pulumi destroy`](https://www.pulumi.com/docs/cli/commands/pulumi_destroy/).
 This makes it very easy to manage your resources and prevent any surprise bills.
 (You won't be able to delete users with access keys without deleting the access keys first in the console.)

-For both the prod stack and the dev stack, the two services that you'll be charged for the most on the free tier are your load balancers and your Fargate Service.
+For both the prod stack and the dev stack, the two services that you'll be charged for the most on the free tier are your load balancers (after 750 hours a month) and your Fargate Service.
 The load balancers must be deleted outright to prevent a charge.
 The ECS Service can be set with a desired task count of 0 to keep the service resource in AWS without being charged for Fargate usage.

 Keep in mind that the [AWS free tier](https://aws.amazon.com/free/) generally only covers your first year on AWS.
 To be extra sure that you won't get surprise bills a year from now, delete *all* resources you created that you don't want to use.